kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

   - "/blog/release-notes-112"
 ---

 Even though the current situation calls for some stay-at-home time, we don't lose our sense of adventure.
 The Kyma ship leaves Rome and embarks on a long but satisfying journey all the way to Santiago de Chile, using the time well to provide you with some brand new features.
-Join us in this adventure, and once you get a glimpse of the majestic Andes surrounding the city learn what 1.12 offers you: exposing your services through API Gateway v2, refurbished Serverless with shiny new functionality and UI enhancements, a fresh set of features brought in by Compass, brand new Kiali and Tracing.
+Join us in this adventure, and once you get a glimpse of the majestic Andes surrounding the city, explore what Kyma 1.12 has to offer: exposing services through API Gateway v2, refurbished Serverless enriched with UI improvements, a fresh set of features brought in by Compass, all that topped off with brand new Kiali and Tracing.
 For more details, read the full story behind Kyma 1.12 Santiago.

 <!-- overview -->